Tuesday, December 9, 2008

 Execute the following commands in the shell prompt to install the Bintuils for AVR.

-Configure the build for AVR and specify the bin directory or install directory.
+configure - Configure the build for AVR and specify the bin directory or install directory.

 make - compile the code.